Fracking in California: Questions And CONCERNS

 In Kern County, California’s major oil-producing county, 50 percent to 60 percent of new oil wells are fracked, according to estimates by Halliburton.
 And fracking may have been done elsewhere in California, since state officials haven’t monitored or tracked the practice until recently.

 Rising oil prices are driving up interest in exploiting oil in the Monterey Shale using extreme fossil fuel extraction techniques such as fracking.
-This geological formation under the San Joaquin and the Los Angeles basins holds an estimated 13.7 billion barrels of recoverable shale oil.
-If fracking and similar techniques aren’t banned in the state, we could soon experience an extremely dangerous oil boom in California.
+This geological formation under the San Joaquin and the Los Angeles basins may hold a large amount of dirty, carbon-intensive oil.

 Q: How does fracking contaminate our water?